c4spar/deno-cliffy/command/README.md

       if (["blue", "yellow", "red"].indexOf(value) === -1) {
         throw new ValidationError(
-          `Color must be one of "blue, yellow or red", but got "${value}".`, );
+          `Color must be one of "blue, yellow or red", but got "${value}".`,
+          // optional you can set the exitCode which is used if .throwErrors()
+          // is not called.
+Default is: 1
+          { exitCode: 1 },
+        );
       }
       previous.push(value);